diwsec/pentdocks/README.md

 Now open `.bashrc` for exporting the following environment variables

-type this in terminal(use any editors)
+type this in terminal(downloads and install editor)

 ```
 vim ~/.bashrc